 Other Carriers

 Unfortunately, that seems to be it.
-China Southern’s planes sit in Mojave with a US owner and Malaysian A380s, withdrawn from use take an extended sun bath in Southern France – and are not done getting tanned.
+China Southern’s planes sit in Mojave with a US owner.
+Malaysian A380s, withdrawn from use, take an extended sun bath in Southern France – and are not done getting tanned.
 While we were semi-optimistic regarding Thai Airways, the airline has since put these planes on auction.

 However, a weird phenomenon called Global Airlines appeared.
 The “airline” apparently purchased four A380s including the ex-HiFly plane.
 However, their pitch deck (found and analysed by Paxex.aero) and subsequent (reportedly) interesting press conference, raise many questions and doubts.
-While they have just partnered with HiFly, it’s not guaranteed that the airline will take off even after their 2024 promise.
+While they have partnered with HiFly, it’s not guaranteed that the airline will take off even after their 2024 2025 promise.
+Since our last revision in 2023, a plane arrived in the UK and just recently the founder posted “hi haters I told you so” post that it has been repainted from a China Southern to an awful Eurowhite livery.

 Bottom Line

 During the pandemic, airlines retired the bigger planes one after the other.
-While many airlines said that they are gone for long, many of them did give the planes a second chance.
-As capacity once again becomes the issue, airlines have to face a value proposition: is it worth paying the high maintenance fees and higher flying costs to fight capacity issues?
+While many airlines said that they are gone for good, many of them did give the planes a second chance.
+As capacity once again becomes an issue, airlines have to face a value proposition: is it worth paying the high maintenance fees and higher flying costs to increase capacity?
 Most of the previous operators thought so.

-All in all, there are plenty of chances to fly the A380s in the winter schedule.
+All in all, there are plenty of chances to fly the A380s in the 2025 summer schedule.
 However, the future doesn’t look as bright.
-These planes are fairly old and operating them isn’t cheap.
-But only time will tell how long the Boeing 787 and 777X delivery delays will last.
-Deliveries from both giants will fasten up once and then the first thing to cross out will be these – subjectively – beautiful behemoths.
+These planes are getting older and operating them isn’t cheap.
+But only time will tell how long the Boeing 787 and 777X delivery delays will last, buying these – subjectively – beautiful behemoths some extra time.